Chavitos! Nature School

 Meag is passionate about plant medicine.
 She has started growing herbal medicine in her wild garden and uses them in her home apothecary.
 Her and Jose dream of a homestead where she can grow veggies, medicine and plants of natural dying.
 Her goal in life is to slow way down.

-Meag (she/her/hers) teaches at On the Hill and Friday mornings at the Preschool.
+Meag (she/her/hers) teaches daily at On the Hill and Friday mornings at the Preschool.

 Jose Estrada is originally from Guatemala where he spent six years teaching physical education and coaching soccer, lacrosse and swimming.
 For four years he worked at Safe Passage where he worked with some of Guatemala's neediest children.
 It was here where he met Meag who was volunteering for a week.
 His passion is to incorporate play and recreation into education with an emphasis on exploring nature in our diverse community.
 Jose and his sons Keats and Chano love to learn through cooking, dancing and biking to the farmers market.